htahboub/htahboub/_pages/about.md

           <ul>
             <li>June 2025 – Present</li>
             <li>Co-leading a project to develop an architecture that unifies two distinct gaze estimation tasks: image scanpath prediction and video saliency prediction.</li>
-            <li>These tasks are closely related as they both ultimately model people's attention shifts while observing visual media.</li>
+            <li>These tasks are closely related as they both ultimately model attention shifts while observing visual media.</li>
           </ul>
       </li>
       <li><b>Egocentric Werewolf strategy classification and utterance prediction</b> with <a href="https://scholar.google.com/citations?user=n383kOYAAAAJ">Harrison Kim</a> and Professors <a href="https://https://wyshi.github.io/">Weiyan Shi</a> and <a href="https://jianghz.me/">Huaizu Jiang</a>